 My friend asked me, “Why do people care if they’re an introvert or extrovert?
 Why put a label on it?”
 And it made me really think–why do I care?
-How has knowing my introvert personality type changed my life?
+How did knowing my introvert personality type impact my life?

 When I asked myself, the answers came easy.
 Probably because I have a whole blog on this topic… But also because knowing my introvert personality type has given me a new perspective on life.
-Here’s 5 reasons knowing you’re an introvert can do the same for you…
+Here are 5 reasons knowing you’re an introvert can do the same for you…

 1. You can stop feeling different

 The next time you hear, “Why are you so quiet?”, you’ll simply tell yourself, “I’m an introvert”.
 You won’t feel the need to make excuses or explain yourself.
 All that matters is you know why.

 You’ll know why you prefer listening over speaking.
 It’ll make sense why you’re drawn towards solitude.
 Only having a few close friends will be typical instead of “strange”.

 You’ll stop feeling like you’re not enough and start knowing you’re enough.